 In the last years of my mother’s life I would sometimes wonder how I would feel when she had gone.
 I imagined relief, mostly.
 She was physically suffering and lived reclusively.
 I felt, for the most part, burdened by these facts.
 Although I admired and appreciated the extraordinary things she’d done in her life, I could not locate feelings of love for her.

 The truth is my mother felt guilty for all these things.
 She felt she’d neglected me when she had had to work.
 She believed my father’s death was her fault: she should have driven, he had drunk too much.
-She blamed herself for my bulimia, and even, I suspect, for my decades long chronic illness due to Lyme disease.
-However she lacked the skills to talk to me – to anyone perhaps – about her feelings, and even wrote at length to me, in my 20s, during the worst stages of bulimia, and told me I needed to pull my socks up and get on with things, that I could not blame her or my father’s death for what was happening to me.
+She blamed herself for my bulimia, and even, I suspect, for my decades long chronic illness.
+However she lacked the skills to talk to me – to anyone perhaps – about her feelings.
+In my 20s, during the worst stages of my bulimia, she wrote to me and said I needed to pull my socks up and get on with things, that I could not blame her or my father’s death for what was happening to me.
 Words that can only have been written because of her feelings of helplessness and remorse.
 I know this now, I have known it for some time.
 I went on to work on my issues with therapists and healers and spiritual teachers, and I learned so much: how to truly feel what was going on for me rather than rationalise it, how to talk honestly and directly with others.
 I learned how to take responsibility for my life.

 But at no point did I choose to use what I learned when I was with my mother.
 I remained resolute in my early decision to exclude her from anything that was tender or vulnerable.
 Even in the few years I lived in the same country as her, I only made sparing visits, focussing on accomplishing any ‘jobs’ needed around the house.
 I gave her advice on nutrition, and made her monthly orders for supplements.
 I helped her out with her computer.